Menu Close

 The Best Plywood For Flooring

 A typical wood framed house has four layers of stacked material that make up the floor.
 Joists are what supports the floor.
 They’re typically 2×8, 2×10, 2×12 or engineered lumber and 16 inches on center.
 A plywood subfloor is glued and screwed directly to the joists.
 This is usually OSB, CDX or regular plywood.
 All three come in 4×8 sheets at 5/8 inch thickness.
 Different underlayment materials are then installed on top of the subfloor based on the type of finished flooring your using.
 Finally the finished flooring is installed.
 The best plywood for flooring depends on multiple factors such as the type of finished flooring, the size of the joists, the joists spacing and moisture levels.
-In my experience as a custom home builder, traditional plywood is the best for flooring followed by CDX and then OSB.

 A strong subfloor is a very important part of building a strong house.
 If the subfloor plywood isn’t right, your tile could crack, wood floors might squeak and gaps may open up between flooring planks.
 Plywood is the most common subfloor material used today.
 It comes in a variety of wood types, sizes, and thicknesses.
 Using the right type and size plywood is very important.